 Change the remaining paragraphs of the subclause as follows:

-The following procedure shall be used by an AP or PCP uUpon receipt of a Reassociation Request frame from a STA the AP or PCP shall use the following procedure or by an AP MLD upon receipt of a Reassociation Request frame with Basic variant Multi-Link element indicates the AP MLD from a non-AP STA affiliated with a non-AP MLD:
+The following procedure shall be used by an AP or PCP uUpon receipt of a Reassociation Request frame from a STA the AP or PCP shall use the following procedure or by an AP affiliated with an(#2897) AP MLD upon receipt of a Reassociation Request frame with Basic variant Multi-Link element (#1211)from a non-AP STA affiliated with a non-AP MLD:

 The MLME shall issue an MLME-REASSOCIATE.indication primitive to inform the SME of the reassociation request.
 The SME shall issue an MLME-REASSOCIATE.response primitive addressed to the STA or the non-AP MLD identified by the PeerSTAAddress parameter of the MLME-REASSOCIATE.indication primitive.
 If the reassociation is not successful, the SME shall indicate a specific reason for the failure to reassociate in the ResultCode parameter.
 Upon receipt of the MLME-REASSOCIATE.response primitive, the MLME shall transmit a Reassociation Response frame.